pyca/pynacl/docs/vectors/bundled_library_build.rst

 Building the bundled library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would avoid a system-wide installation of libsodium's development files just for compiling and running the tests, you can instead install the library and header files inside PyNaCl's sources.
+If you you want to avoid a system-wide installation of libsodium's development files just for compiling and running the tests, you can instead install the library and header files inside PyNaCl's sources.

 Linux systems